Casualties of the Russo-Ukrainian war

-Casualties in the Russo-Ukrainian War included six deaths during the 2014 annexation of Crimea by the Russian Federation, 14,200–14,400 military and civilian deaths during the war in Donbas (2014–2022), and tens of thousands of deaths during the 2022 Russian invasion of Ukraine.
+Casualties in the Russo-Ukrainian War include six deaths during the 2014 annexation of Crimea by the Russian Federation, 14,200–14,400 military and civilian deaths during the War in Donbas, and up to 1,000,000 estimated casualties during the Russian invasion of Ukraine till mid-September 2024.

+The War in Donbas's deadliest phase (pre-2022) occurred before the Minsk agreements, aimed at ceasefire and settlement.
+Despite varied reports on Ukrainian military casualties due to underreporting, official figures eventually tallied, indicating significant military and civilian casualties on both sides.
+The war also saw a substantial number of missing and captured individuals, with efforts to exchange prisoners between conflicting parties.
+Foreign fighters and civilian casualties added to the war's complexity, with international involvement and impacts extending beyond the immediate conflict zones.

+The subsequent Russian invasion of Ukraine further escalated casualties and destruction.
+Conflicting reports from Russian and Ukrainian sources indicated high military and civilian casualties, with significant discrepancies in reported numbers.
+Foreign involvement continued, with both foreign fighters and civilian deaths reported.
+Efforts to identify and repatriate the deceased, alongside the treatment of prisoners of war, highlighted the human cost of the ongoing conflict.

-Russian annexation of Crimea
+Russian annexation of Crimea (2014)

 During the Russian annexation of Crimea from 23 February through 19 March 2014, six people were killed.
 The dead included three protesters, two Ukrainian soldiers and one Russian Cossack paramilitary.
 On 10 August 2016, Russia accused the Special Forces of Ukraine of conducting a raid near the Crimean town of Armiansk which killed two Russian servicemen.
 The government of Ukraine dismissed the report as a provocation.
 Ten people were forcibly disappeared between 2014 and 2016 and were still missing as of 2017.

-War in Donbas (before 2022 invasion)
+War in Donbas (2014–2022)

-The overall number of estimated deaths in the war in Donbas, from 6 April 2014 until 31 December 2021, was 14,200–14,400.
-This includes about 6,500 pro-Russian separatist forces, 4,400 Ukrainian forces, and 3,404 civilians.
+The overall number of estimated deaths in the war in Donbas from 6 April 2014 to 31 December 2021 was 14,200–14,400.
+This included about 6,500 pro-Russian separatist fighters, 4,400 Ukrainian fighters, and 3,404 civilians.
 This number includes non-combat military deaths, as well as deaths from mines and unexploded ordnance.
 The vast majority of the deaths took place in the first year of the war, when major combat took place before the Minsk agreements.

 Total deaths

 Initially, the known number of Ukrainian military casualties varied widely due to the Ukrainian Army drastically understating its casualties, as reported by medics, activists and soldiers on the ground, as well as at least one lawmaker.
 Several medical officials reported they were overstretched due to the drastic number of casualties.
-Eventually, the Ukrainian Defence Ministry stated that the numbers recorded by the National Museum of Military History were the official ones, although still incomplete, with 4,647 deaths (4,509 identified and 138 unidentified) cataloged by 1 December 2021.
+Eventually, the Ukrainian Defence Ministry stated that the numbers recorded by the National Museum of Military History were the official ones, although still incomplete, with 4,535 deaths cataloged by 23 February 2022.

 According to the Armed Forces of Ukraine, 1,175 of the Ukrainian servicemen died due to non-combat causes by 5 March 2021.
 Subsequently, the military did not publish new figures on their non-combat losses, stating they could be considered a state secret.